gh-productivity-workshops/PetSpotR/docs/1-codespace.md

     - `src`  contains the source code for the application's backend and frontend services.
     - `.vscode` contains the configuration for both the Codespace and Visual Studio Code.

 2. Your Codespace also can run Docker containers inside of it!
-Run `docker ps` to list the running containers:
+Run 'docker ps' to list the running containers:

     ```bash
     docker ps